Jpshirey5/Daily-Scheduler/README.md

 # 05 Third-Party APIs: Work Day Scheduler

-This is Daily Scheduler where you can plan out the work day ahead to increase productivity and achievments!
+This is Daily Scheduler where you can plan out the work day ahead to increase productivity and achievments.
+You will see what hours have past, what hour you are in and then the hours to come.
+You can save a appointments, tasks, errands etc. to be organized throughout your day.

 ## Your Task